John McKenzie (ice hockey)

 John Albert McKenzie (December 12, 1937 - June 9, 2018) was a Canadian professional hockey player and coach.
 He played in the National Hockey League (NHL) for 12 seasons, most notably with the Boston Bruins, with whom he won the Stanley Cup twice.
-He also played several seasons in the World Hockey Association (WHA).
+He joined the World Hockey Association (WHA) in 1972 and played in all seven seasons of the league's existence, with his final three coming with the New England Whalers; in 477 total WHA games, he recorded 413 total points.

 Playing career

+McKenzie with the Vancouver Blazers in 1974.